ranja-sarkar/GD/papers/readme.md

 1. Higher-order interactions (like, of three features) are also possible.

-2. One can create interaction terms for two numerical features.
+2. One can also create interaction terms for two numerical features.

 3. Adding interaction terms: https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html